 But what are the full details?
 Here in this FAQ guide we aim to answer all your frequently asked questions.

 Please visit the following sections as you may find answers to a lot of your questions there:

-- British Esports Championships: Handbook for teachers and participants
+- British Esports Championships: Handy guide for teachers and participants

 - British Esports Championships info hub

-- Keep following British Esports on Twitter and sign up to our weekly newsletter (on the top right of our homepage) to stay up to date with future developments
+- Follow British Esports on Twitter and sign up to our weekly email newsletter to stay up to date with future developments

-Q: I missed the sign-up deadline for Season 1.
+Q: I didn’t take part in the 2018 Championships.
 Can I still take part?

 Q: What are the benefits of esports?
 Are there positives for students taking part in this sort of activity?

 A: Absolutely.
-Esports engages a wide demographic of young people and is intrinsically a fun, team-building activity that promotes leadership, communication and social skills.
+Esports engages a wide demographic of young people and is intrinsically a fun, team-building activity that promotes leadership, character development, communication and social skills.